 Let’s start with the basics: Hydroponics is a method of growing plants without soil.
 Instead, a nutrient rich water solution is used to feed the plants, and there are many ways that this nutrient solution can be supplied to the plant roots.
 Here’s the breakdown of the most common hydroponic systems, and a look into some of the techniques used at Freight Farms:

 Ebb and flow system: Plants grow in a bed that periodically floods and drains with the nutrient rich water solution.
-The seedling station in the Freight Farms’ LGM uses this system.
+The seedling stations in the our farms use this system.
 A shallow trough, holding up to 12 trays of seedlings, is pumped full of water and then allowed to drain several times each day.
 This timing provides just the right amount of water for the seedlings to grow.

 Drip System: Emitters drip the nutrient rich water solution onto a growing medium where the plant roots are located.
-In the Freight Farms’ LGM, emitters drip water down the vertical grow tower less than 5 gallons of water daily to grow up to 5,000 plants.
+In our farms, emitters drip water down the vertical grow tower —less than 5 gallons of water daily to grow up to 5,000 plants.
 A wicking material helps draw the water to the roots growing throughout the tower.
 The water that isn’t consumed by the plant flows out the bottom of the tower and is then recirculated right back to the emitters.
 Water efficiency at its finest!